Canticle of the Gift (In the stillness of the night)

 • Church Family Worship - Jubilate Hymns, 1988, England

-• Complete Mission Praise - England
+• Complete Mission Praise, Marshall Pickering, London, England 1999

 • Together in Song: Australian hymn book II